dortania/Getting-Started-With-ACPI/Manual/compile.md

 ## macOS

-So compiling DSDTs and SSDTs are quite easy with macOS, all you need is [MaciASL](https://github.com/acidanthera/MaciASL).
-To compile, just File -&gt; SaveAs -&gt; ACPI Machine Language Binary\(.AML\), decompiling is just opening the file in MaciASL.
+So compiling DSDTs and SSDTs are quite easy with macOS, all you need is [MaciASL](https://github.com/acidanthera/MaciASL/releases).
+To compile, just `File -> SaveAs -> ACPI Machine Language Binary(.AML)`, decompiling is just opening the file in MaciASL.

 ## Windows